CodosaurusLLC/CodosaurusLLC.github.io/contact.md

       <tr><td></td><td><input type="submit" value="Send" /></td></tr>
     </table>
 </form>
+-->

 - Send email to T.Rex-{{ "now" | date: "%Y" }} at this domain.&nbsp;
-That should be good until roughly the year after next, at which point it should get shut off.&nbsp;
+That should be good for a few years, at which point it should get shut off.&nbsp;
 (At that time, just update the year.)&nbsp;
-Sorry not to make it a nice convenient mailto link, but I get enough spam already thankyouverymuch.
+Sorry not to make it a nice convenient form or mailto link, but I get enough spam already thankyouverymuch.

 - You can contact me on